chris-greening/chris-greening-blog/posts/Performing multiple joins in R using dplyr and purrr/README.md

 livestock.data <- dplyr::full_join(livestock.data, sheep, by=by)
 ```

+The above code accomplishes the exercise by:
+1. Manually stepping through each animal
+2. applying a function that takes two arguments (in this case `dplyr::full_join`)
-In the above code we feed the output (`livestock.data`) of each join statement as input for the next - incrementally building our dataset one animal at a time
+3. and chaining the output of one step (`livestock.data`) as the input for the next step

 While this might work for four datasets, what if we had 100 datasets?
-Suddenly not a great solution - let's investigate how we can improve and scale this
+1000 datasets? _n datasets?!_ Suddenly not a great solution!

+Let's investigate how we can improve, automate, and scale this

 ## Understanding the reduce operation
 <a src="#understanding-the-reduce-operation"></a>